 PublicCA and RAs shall ensure that the system and procedure are sufficient to verify that the subscriber identity complies with CP and CPS regulations.
 The initial registration procedure is implemented in accordance with Section 3.2 of this CPS.
 The certificate applicant shall submit correct and complete factual information.
 The information required for the certificate application shall contain required and optional information.
 Only the information listed on the certificate profile is recorded on the certificate.
-The information submitted by the certificate applicant and contact records kept by PublicCA and RA during the application process shall be properly kept in a secure, auditable manner in accordance with CP and CPS regulations.
+The information submitted by the certificate applicant and contact records kept by PublicCA and RA during the application process shall be properly kept in a secure, auditable manner in accordance with the ePKI CP and this CPS.